nosari20/nosari20.github.io/content/posts/windows-default-theme.md

 ### Technical basis

-This solution rely on the Win32 API function [SystemParametersInfo](https://docs.microsoft.com/fr-fr/windows/win32/api/winuser/nf-winuser-systemparametersinfoa) from `user32.dll`.
+This solution relies on the Win32 API function [SystemParametersInfo](https://docs.microsoft.com/fr-fr/windows/win32/api/winuser/nf-winuser-systemparametersinfoa) from `user32.dll`.
 This script must be executed in User context or ran using `ServiceUI.exe` from [Microsoft Deployment Toolkit](https://www.microsoft.com/en-us/download/details.aspx?id=54259)

 ### Limitations
 * Must be executed in user context